How to use the command 'argocd' (with examples)

 Explanation:

-• --password password: This option specifies the password corresponding to the provided username.
+• --password password: Provides the password corresponding to the given username.
+This auto-authentication mechanism allows for seamless and quick access to the server.

 Use case 2: List applications